Granada Gold Mine (CVE:GGM) Shares Up 25% – Here’s Why

-Granada Gold Mine Inc. (CVE:GGM – Get Free Report)’s share price was up 25% during mid-day trading on Thursday .
-The stock traded as high as C$0.03 and last traded at C$0.03.
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report) shares were up 25% during mid-day trading on Thursday .
+The company traded as high as C$0.03 and last traded at C$0.03.
 Approximately 579,000 shares were traded during mid-day trading, an increase of 586% from the average daily volume of 84,395 shares.
 The stock had previously closed at C$0.02.

 About Granada Gold Mine